KianAbbasNejad/Two-Type-Asset-Pricing/README.md

 # Two-Type-Asset-Pricing
-This code calculates the time series, attractor and bifurcation diagram of a two type asset pricing model (discrete time) as described in Hommes (2013, Ch.6) and his lectures at University of Amsterdam during the winter of 2019.
+This script calculates the time series, attractor and bifurcation diagram of a two type asset pricing model (discrete time) as described in Hommes (2013, Ch.6) and his lectures at University of Amsterdam during the winter of 2019.

 __Sample Figures:__